Wilcox Medical Center is working with the Hawaii Department of Health to administer the COVID-19 Vaccine and protect you and your loved ones.

 What You Need To Know About The COVID-19 Vaccine Program

 With the COVID-19 vaccination program, hope and optimism have returned.
-The goal of putting “shots in arms” continues as the government is adding more age groups and essential workers to those qualified to get the vaccine, but questions remain for many.
-This video provides an overview of how the vaccines work, the different types of vaccines, some of the side effects and just how getting vaccinated benefits you and our society.
-If you have any questions or concerns about getting the vaccine, you are encouraged to watch the video.
+While our goal is to get “shots in arms”, we know you may have questions.
+The following video provides an overview of how the vaccines work, the different types of vaccines, some of the side effects and just how getting vaccinated benefits you and our society.
+If you have any questions or concerns about getting the vaccine, you are encouraged to watch the video here.

 Wilcox Medical Center offers COVID-19 vaccines by appointment only.